By Laura R. Vandiver, Senior Research Strategist

 I can’t tell you how many times clients come to me and say “We launched a blog but we’re not getting any response from our target group,” or, “We have been offering our new product for several months, but our marketing efforts are falling flat.”
 The first question that comes to mind is this: Did you do your research?
 Nine times out of ten, the answer is “No”!

 The foundation of any program consists of research basics.
-What is your target audience demographics?
+What are the demographics of your target audience?
 Where do they get their information?
 What kinds of products are they interested in?
 If you don’t know, find out.
 You don’t want to waste time and money investing in snazzy social media marketing if your target audience primarily gets their information from printed industry journals.
 Knowing this information before you launch your marketing plan will put you ahead of the game.

 Listening to the voice of your audience will allow you to tweak your marketing strategy and course-correct where appropriate.
 Too often companies devise their strategies at the top without consulting their base.
 This is a mistake.
 Never assume that you already know what your customers want.

 Doing some research first will give you a baseline of information from which to track changes in your target group’s beliefs, values, buying habits, and communication trends over time.
 If you skip your research, you can’t position yourself to be the most effective marketer in a field of more agile competitors who keep an eye on emerging trends within your targeted audience.

 So, if I can leave you with one final thought, it would be this: investing in research is critical to the success of your business.
 Do your research FIRST and reap the rewards of basing your program on information vs. speculation.